joewa/ml-agents-banana-collector/README.md

 ## Extending the challenge
 The pre-built Banana Collector environments as described in the [project instructions](https://github.com/udacity/deep-reinforcement-learning/tree/561eec3ae8678a23a4557f1a15414a9b076fdfff/p1_navigation) is not used for solving the challenge.
-Instead, [ML-Agent's Food Collector learning environment](https://github.com/Unity-Technologies/ml-agents/blob/7a03145ae48ad354821bd89e0243d99332149ace/docs/Learning-Environment-Examples.md#food-collector) is adapted to mimic the behaviour of the Banana Collector.
+Instead, [ML-Agent's Food Collector learning environment](https://github.com/Unity-Technologies/ml-agents/blob/7a03145ae48ad354821bd89e0243d99332149ace/docs/Learning-Environment-Examples.md#food-collector) is adapted to mimic the behavior of the Banana Collector.
 So Udacity's great lectures and the example will remain useful even though ML-Agents, Unity and Torch evolve.
 Furthermore, understanding end to end the DQN's theory and how Unity and ML-Agents work certainly provide an inspiring experience.

 ## Summary of the solution
-This repository contains the complete source code for the environment and the training of the agent enabling the reproduction of the presented results and futher evolution.
+This repository contains the complete source code for the environment and the training of the agent enabling the reproduction of the presented results and further evolution.
 The Unity ML-Agents's environment contains three sensors, but only one at a time is used for training and inference.
 - [Ray Perception Sensor 3D](https://www.immersivelimit.com/tutorials/rayperceptionsensorcomponent-tutorial) with 6 Rays Per Direction and 3 Stacked Raycasts.
 - [Camera Sensor](https://www.youtube.com/watch?v=7FHyqzUBzZ0), mounted at the agent (64x64 RGB).